-ZGF Architects teamed up with the tech leader to transform the former home of Howard Hughes’ famous aircraft into an office space unlike any other.
+ZGF Architects teamed up with the tech leader to transform the home of the former famous aircraft into an office space unlike any other.

+Who wouldn't want to work inside the former Spruce Goose hangar?
 Howard Hughes’ H-4 Hercules flying boat is the stuff of aviation legend.
-The colossal aircraft—known commonly as the Spruce Goose—was made almost entirely of wood due to wartime restrictions on critical materials like steel and aluminum, and the hulking prototype’s wingspan stretched an astounding 320 feet—six yards longer than the length of a football field, and the longest span of any aircraft to take flight, even if only once.
+The colossal aircraft was made almost entirely of wood due to wartime restrictions on critical materials like steel and aluminum, and the hulking prototype’s wingspan stretched an astounding 320 feet—six yards longer than the length of a football field, and the longest span of any aircraft to take flight, even if only once.

 Though far more practical, the hangar that once housed Hughes’ infamous plane is also an enormous, awe-inspiring wooden design—one that now stands among the most noteworthy office-space adaptive reuse projects of recent years.
 After roughly two years of work, ZGF Architects in November 2018 completed renovating the site into offices for Google, now the third office building in the tech company’s growing Playa Vista campus.

 The project is textbook renovation meets preservation on a grand scale.
 The team built four new levels inside the hangar; at the same time, they preserved the space’s dramatic glulam arches and wood siding.
 They now nestle 450,000 square feet of office space around the site’s original central “spine,” which runs the 750-foot length of the building.
 It’s “arguably one of the world’s most spectacular workplaces,” says ZGF partner Ted Hyman, one that “has vastly minimized environmental and community impact compared to demolition and new construction.”